vizv/scripts/docs/gui/journal.rst

     :summary: Fort journal with a multi-line text editor.
     :tags: fort interface

-The `gui/journal` plugin provides a handy tool to document the important details for the fortresses.
+The `gui/journal` interface makes it easy to take notes and document important details for the fortresses.

-With this multi-line rich text editor, you can keep track of your fortress's background story, goals, notable events, and both short-term and long-term plans.
+With this multi-line text editor, you can keep track of your fortress's background story, goals, notable events, and both short-term and long-term plans.